waggle-sensor/summer2021/Liu/paper-notes/anytime-dnn/Integer-quantization.md

 ### [Integer Quantization for Deep Learning Inference: Principles and Empirical Evaluation](https://arxiv.org/abs/2004.09602)

-Authors: Hao Wu, Patrick Judd, Xiaojie Zhang, Mikhail Isaev, Paulius Micikevicius1 (NVIDIA)
+Authors: Hao Wu, Patrick Judd, Xiaojie Zhang, Mikhail Isaev, Paulius Micikevicius (NVIDIA)

 #### Summary
  - this paper review the mathematical aspects of quantization parameters and evaluate their choices on a wide range of neural network models for different application domains, including vision, speech, and language